 Typical challenges you could encounter as a KTP Associate, depending on your qualifications, include designing and introducing new or improved products or processes, reorganising production facilities, introducing improved quality systems and technology, or developing and implementing marketing strategies to break into new markets.

 You will need to work hard but the rewards are substantial; as an Associate you will earn a competitive salary.

 Knowledge Transfer Partnerships are Government funded and enable UK businesses to benefit from the wide range of expertise available in the UK's 'Knowledge Base' - higher education institutions, further education colleges, and private and public sector research organisations and institutes.

-At the heart of each Knowledge Transfer Partnership is a relationship between a company, and staff in a Knowledge Base organisation applying their expertise to a project that is central to the development of the Company Partner.
+At the heart of each Knowledge Transfer Partnership is a relationship between a company and staff in a Knowledge Base organisation applying their expertise to a project that is central to the development of the Company Partner.
 In the process, staff in the Knowledge Base are able to enhance the business relevance of their teaching and research.

-Each Knowledge Transfer Partnership is managed by a team involving senior staff from both the Knowledge Base and the Company Partners, and a recently qualified graduate recruited as the KTP Associate when the Knowledge Transfer Partnership proposal has been approved.
+Each Knowledge Transfer Partnership is managed by a team involving senior staff from both the Knowledge Base and the Company Partner, and a recently qualified graduate recruited as the KTP Associate when the Knowledge Transfer Partnership proposal has been approved.

 To find out more and look for vacancies visit the Innovate UK website.